 Do I have to pay to publish my work in an Open Select title?

-No. If you don’t pay the APC then your work will be published behind the subscription paywall.
+No. If you don’t pay the APC then your work will be published as a standard article, and will be available to journal subscribers.
 You can still make your work OA on a green OA basis.

 Can the APC be discounted or waived?

-A number of institutions have signed up to an open access membership scheme with us, which means that you may be eligible to have your APC covered by your institution, or be entitled to a discount on the APC (details on how to confirm your eligibility will be emailed to you when your article is accepted).
+A number of individual institutions have also signed up to an open access membership scheme with us, which means that you may be eligible to have your APC covered by your institution, or be entitled to a discount on the APC.
 View a list of current partners and further information.